 Lenders

-What you need to know as a Wildcat lender.
+Things you need to know as a would-be lender through Wildcat.

-Depositing assets to a Wildcat market is a fairly simple process, and we presume in this section that a lender wishing to lend to a borrower through a market has already been whitelisted via the appropriate controller.
+Depositing assets to a Wildcat market is a fairly simple process, and we presume in this section that a lender wishing to lend to a borrower through a market has obtained an access credential (either self-served via a Keyring Network policy, an explicit whitelist or however the market is set up).
+We'll fill out some examples here as markets start spinning up and we can display some concrete examples.

-In short, provided that the lender holds some of the underlying asset, and there is capacity in the market, the lender is able to deposit as much of the asset as they are willing to (or up to the capacity), receiving in exchange a 1:1 amount of the market token associated with that particular market.
-The lender that deposits 133.7 XYZ tokens into a market will receive 133.7 market tokens - with the market token name depending on what was selected by the borrower when the market was launched.
+Provided that the lender holds some of the underlying asset, and there is capacity in the market, the lender is able to deposit as much of the asset as they are willing to (or up to the capacity), receiving in exchange a 1:1 amount of the market token associated with that particular market.
+The lender that deposits 133.7 XYZ tokens into a market will receive 133.7 market tokens - with the market token name depending on what was selected by the borrower when the market was launched: e.g. wildcatXYZ.

 Withdrawals are handled slightly differently within Wildcat markets than in other DeFi protocols you might be used to interacting with.